An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Introduction

 \section{Introduction}

 A great deal of work in topology and knot theory has been devoted to the understanding of quantum physics since Vaughn Jones' extraordinary creation of the Jones Polynomial \cite{J2}.
-See \cite{J1}, \cite{K2}, and \cite{K1} for just a small subset of such work.
-Lomonaco and Kauffman introduced a way of studying quantum knots by defining knot mosaics in \cite{LK2}.
+Lomonaco and Kauffman introduced a way of studying quantum knots by defining knot mosaics in \cite{LK} .
 They explain that mosaics give a blueprint to create an actual physical quantum system.
 Among other things they use it to glean information about the computational power necessary in order to simulate a quantum system.
 Since then the study of mosaics and quantum knots has exploded.

-Lomonaco and Kauffman expand on their original work in numerous papers including \cite{LK4} and \cite{LK3} as have many others.
-More recently Jennifer McLoud-Mann expanded the idea by introducing hexagonal knot mosaics at the Unknot conference in Denison, Ohio in 2016 (see Figure~\ref{fig:trefoil} for an example).
-Just as the plane can be tiled with squares it can be tiled with regular hexagons (or equilateral triangles, but mosaics do not work as well in triangles) giving a new construction for quantum knots.
+Lomonaco and Kauffman continued exploration of mosaics in numerous papers including \cite{LK4} and \cite{LK3} as have many others.
+An $r$-mosaic for Lomonaco and Kauffman's rectangular setting consists of an $r \times r$ board of square tiles with arcs of a knot or link running across them.
+More recently Jennifer McLoud-Mann expanded the idea by introducing hexagonal knot mosaics in \cite{jmm}.
+Just as the plane can be tiled with squares it can be tiled with regular hexagons giving a new construction for quantum knots.
 The possible hexagonal tiles up to rotation are depicted in Figure~\ref{fig:tiles}.

-Hexagonal mosaics may lead to an even more computationally efficient way to simulate topological quantum computations because hexagons allow for up to three crossings on a tile instead of just one and make for far more streamlined constructions than squares.
-Seungsang Oh, et al. study the rate of growth of quantum knots in numerous interesting papers including \cite{LHO}, \cite{Oh1}, \cite{Oh2}, and \cite{Oh3}.
-These quantum knot questions are interesting in the hexagonal setting, of course, too.

-While hexagonal mosaics are already interesting both in their own right as and as an advancement for quantum knots, there are also other possible applications.
-One example is generating random knots and links.
-Permutations lead to petal knots, which in turn generate knots at random (see, for example, \cite{hass1} and \cite{hass2}), but petal projections repeat the same knot many times and it seems plausible that hexagonal mosaics might generate more distinct knots and links more rapidly than petal projections or rectangular mosaics do.
+A bound for crossing numbers on hexagonal mosaics was given in \cite{hll}.
+A hexagonal $r$-mosaic consists of all the tiles in a hexagonal grid of radius $r$, so a 1-mosaic only contains one tile, while a 2-mosaic contains the central tile as well as the 6 tiles touching it etc. We see the trefoil on a hexagonal 2-mosaic in Figure~\ref{fig:trefoil} on the left and a blank 4 mosaic board on the right.